shaman-004/Neural-Model/README.md

 This is almost exactly how you would use code to train a model, known as a neural network, to spot the patterns in the data!

 You use data to train the neural network!
-By feeding it with a set of Xs and a set of Ys, it should be able to figure out the relationship between them.<br><br>
+By feeding it with a set of Xs and a set of Ys, it should be able to figure out the relationship between them.<br>

 <p>Requirements📐</p><br>